Chubb’s TD run in OT powers Browns past Brady, Bucs 23-17

 Brady threw two touchdown passes, but couldn't get anything going in the 10-minute OT as the Bucs (5-6) were unable to keep their momentum going following a bye.

+“Seventeen points isn’t going to do it,” Brady said.
+"It’s been the same thing all year.
+We’re not scoring enough points.
+Every play is an individual win or loss, and we’re losing too many.
+There were too many plays where we were not on the right page, and we’ve got to correct that.”

-Led by All-Pro end Myles Garrett, who had two sacks, the Browns held Tampa Bay without a point on its final seven possessions.
+Led by All-Pro end Myles Garrett, who had 1 1/2 sacks, the Browns held Tampa Bay without a point on its final seven possessions.

+Garrett played the final minutes of regulation and OT in extreme pain after aggravating a shoulder injury sustained in a car crash.

+“It hurt really bad," said Garrett, who intends to put off surgery until after the season.
+“I thought I had broken something.”

-Brady completed 29 of 43 passes for 246 yards and was sacked four times.
+Brady completed 29 of 43 passes for 246 yards and was sacked three times.

-Brissett, who began his career as one of Brady's backups in New England, went 23 of 37 for 210 yards.
+Brissett went 23 of 37 for 210 yards with one TD and an interception.
 Chubb finished with 116 yards on 26 carries.

 The Buccaneers took a 17-10 lead when Brady connected with rookie Ko Kieft on a 5-yard scoring pass.
 It was the 638th TD pass for Brady, and No. 1 for Kieft, who is listed as the team's fourth-string tight end.